COVID-19 Advancement FAQ

 Q: Are electronic or digital signatures acceptable for rank advancement or for the Eagle/Summit/Quartermaster packets/applications?

-A: Yes.
-Electronic or digital signatures will be accepted through September 30, 2020.
+Yes.
+Electronic or digital signatures will be accepted.

 Q: How can a youth continue to work on advancement requirements if they don’t have internet or high-speed internet for videoconferencing?

-A: Youth may take a picture of their completed activity/requirement and share the work with unit leaders.
-In keeping with Youth Protection Training policies, all communications from youth should be sent to at least two adults.
+Youth may take a picture of their completed activity/requirement and share the work with unit leaders.
+In keeping with youth protection policies, all communications from youth should be sent to at least two adults.
+See our Barriers to Abuse for details.
 Parents or guardians may send advancement work on behalf of their child.